dafny-lang/dafny/docs/_includes/Modules.md

 then neither member can be referred to without a module prefix, as it would be ambiguous which one was meant.
 Just opening the two modules is not an error, however, as long as you don't attempt to use members with common names.
+However, if the ambiguous references actually refer to the same declaration, then they are permitted.
-The `opened` keyword can be used with any kind of `import` declaration, including the module abstraction form.
+The `opened` keyword may be used with any kind of `import` declaration, including the module abstraction form.

 An `import opened` may occur at the top-level as well.
 For example,